The Highwaymen

-The Highwaymen were an American country music supergroup consisting of Johnny Cash, Waylon Jennings, Willie Nelson, and Kris Kristofferson.
+The Highwaymen was an American supergroup of country music artists.
+The group consisted of Johnny Cash, Waylon Jennings, Willie Nelson, and Kris Kristofferson.
 Between 1985 and 1995, they recorded three major label albums as the Highwaymen: two on Columbia Records and one for Liberty Records.
 Their Columbia works produced three chart singles, including the number one "Highwayman" in 1985.

 One other vocal artist appeared on a Highwaymen recording: Johnny Rodriguez, who provided Spanish vocal on "Deportee", a Woody Guthrie composition, from the album Highwayman.
 The four starred together in the 1986 film Stagecoach.

+Glen Campbell, who recorded the song in 1978 as part of his 1979 album Highwayman, did not appear on any recording but temporarily joined the supergroup in a 1985 live performance at the first Farm Aid concert in Kristofferson's absence.
+Campbell was also a friend to each individual member, and played in early sessions with them.

 In 1990, the original members of the 1950s-'60s folk group of the same name sued the Highwaymen over their use of the name, which was inspired by a Jimmy Webb ballad the country stars had recorded.
 The suit was dropped when all parties agreed that the folk group owned the name but that the earlier group would grant a nonexclusive, nontransferable license to the supergroup to use the name.
 The two groups shared the stage at a 1990 concert in Hollywood.